CompuTec/computec-docs/docs/ksef/user-guide/incoming-invoices/prepare-for-process.md

 Click **Create Draft** to create the corresponding SAP Business One draft.

-The next processing steps are described in **Create and process an SAP Business One draft**.
+The next processing steps are described in [**Create and review an SAP Business One draft**](/docs/ksef/user-guide/incoming-invoices/create-draft-inco).